STATEMENT ON MODERN SLAVERY & HUMAN TRAFFICKING FOR FINANCIAL YEAR 2021/22

 Lionsgate UK has an ongoing and open line of communication with its suppliers so that it is possible for Lionsgate UK to take steps to check that slavery and human trafficking is not taking place in any of its supply chains in respect of the Services.

 Lionsgate UK’s directors and senior management are responsible for implementing Lionsgate UK’s policy in respect of the Modern Slavery Act 2015 (“Modern Slavery and Human Trafficking Policy”).
-In addition, employees are encouraged to report any concerns they may have to the directors and senior management, or employees can use Lionsgate UK’s whistleblowing procedure to report any such concerns.
+In addition, employees are encouraged to report any concerns they may have to the directors and senior management, or employees can use Lionsgate UK’s whistleblowing procedure, as detailed in the Employee Handbook, to report any such concerns.

 Our actions in the past financial year and looking ahead